GCV9HTD/Driver-Drowsiness-Detection-using-GRU-with-CNN-features/README.md

 * **Dataset Used** : [YawDD](https://www.researchgate.net/publication/262255270_YawDD_A_yawning_detection_dataset)

-* Yawning and Not Yawning frames were extracted from YawDD dataset and sent to our feature extractor.
-The extracted features were then used to train our yawn detector.
+* Yawning and Not Yawning frames were extracted from YawDD dataset and sent to feature extractor.
+The extracted features were then used to train yawn detector.

 _Command lines to execute code:_